What is compost?

 It is not difficult to build your own composting bin and instructions are available on the internet.
 Also, any different types of composting bins are available for sale in stores and on the internet.
 Here in Newton, the city offers two styles of composting bins plus kitchen scrap collection buckets.
 For more info visit the Newton DPW website.

 To purchase a bin, Newton residents can stop by City Hall during open hours (cash and personal checks only).
 Once purchased, you will receive a receipt and you will pick up your bin at the Rumford Ave Resource Recovery Facility in Auburndale.
-Check out the Brave New Composter, $55, plus tax and Earth Machine, $43, plus tax.
+Check out the Brave New Composter and Earth Machine, which are $25 each, plus tax.

 How can I compost if I live in an apartment?